Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 | Freudian | Repressed grief or unresolved conflict with the deceased (or what they represent) surfacing during sleep |

-| Jungian | Integration of the shadow self — confronting disowned aspects of the personality |
+| Jungian | Integration of the shadow self — confronting disowned parts of the personality |

 | Cognitive/Neurological | The brain processing emotional experiences during REM sleep, rehearsing scenarios related to loss or change |